 Author: Katharina Healing

 Online shopping is part of everyday life for most of us.
-Obvious advantages of online shopping: A huge selection, last-minute gifts, targeted searches for specific products and only the aspect of convenient pastime.
-A new hair dryer quickly?
+Obvious advantages of online shopping: a huge selection, get last-minute gifts, search for specific products and only the aspect of the convenient pastime.
+Need a new blow dryer quickly?
 Everything is done within a few minutes.
-How practical!
+How convenient!

-If something doesn't like or fit, it just goes back.
-This saves you the trip to the overcrowded shops and also makes it easier to compare prices online.
+If something doesn't like it or doesn't fit, it simply goes back.
+This saves you the trip to the overcrowded shops and prices are easier to compare online.
 But is online shopping really more sustainable?
-So much can be said in advance: Online shopping has advantages and disadvantages for people and the environment.
-But there are also some tips on how you can reduce your own online shopping carbon footprint to a minimum - without sacrificing the convenient shopping experience.
+So much should be said in advance: online shopping has advantages and disadvantages for people and the environment.
+But there are also some tips on how you can reduce your own online shopping carbon footprint to a minimum - without having to forego the convenient shopping experience.

 Is online shopping sustainable?